 Once the request is received staff will review and notify the AMCP member of their appointment and forward tools to assist the Diplomat.

-The Diplomat will serve in this role until such time that s/he is no longer able to or it is determined that the Diplomat has not fulfilled the minimum duty requirements.
+The Diplomat will serve in this role until such time that they are no longer able to or it is determined that the Diplomat has not fulfilled the minimum duty requirements.
 In addition, each year diplomats will be asked to re-confirm their commitment as a diplomat via email.
 The confirmation email will allow diplomats to “opt-in” or “opt-out” of serving another year.
 For those schools with academy members awaiting diplomat positions OR Co-Diplomats for consecutive years, the academy may include this information in the email as well to better inform their decisions.
-Those choosing to “opt-out” will be encouraged to provide transitional support to the incoming diplomat
+Those choosing to “opt-out” will be encouraged to provide transitional support to the incoming diplomat.